| | |

 Emilie du Chatelet (December 17, 1706 – September 10, 1749) translated Isaac Newton’s Principia Mathematica from Latin into French, with commentary.

-Elizabeth Blackwell (February 3, 1821 – May 31, 1910) the first woman to receive a medical degree in the United States.
+Elizabeth Blackwell (February 3, 1821 – May 31, 1910) was the first woman to receive a medical degree in the United States.

-Irene Joliot-Curie best known for discovering the first ever artificially created radioactive atoms.
+Irene Joliot-Curie is best known for discovering the first ever artificially created radioactive atoms.
 She won the Nobel Prize in chemistry in 1935.
 Her mother was Marie Curie, they clearly were an amazing family.

 Kathryn D. Sullivan (October 3, 1951 – ) is the first American woman to walk in space.